kizhikevich/kizhikevich.github.io/index.md

 * * *
 ## Awards, Grants, and Scholarships
+* UCSD CSE 2024 Masters Award for Excellence in Research
-* UCSD CSE Department Fellowship
+* UCSD CSE MS to PhD Department Fellowship
 * Travel grant recipient to Sigmetrics 2024 in Venice, Italy
 * Travel grant recipient to IMC 2023 in Montréal, Canada
 * Recipient of the *Stephen L. Squires Scholarship for Women Studying Information Security* from [SWSIS](https://cra.org/cra-wp/scholarships-and-awards/scholarships/swsis/#SWSIS-Award-Recipients) (2023-24)